 Sometimes after a night out, you need something quick and safe.
 New Orleans isn’t big on chain restaurants, but Blaze Pizza is excellent in letting you know what you can and cannot eat.
 You can choose a cauliflower crust, gluten-free dough, or keto crust for pizza!

 Like this post?
 Pin for Later!

 800 S Peters St. (Multiple Locations)

-Not at El Gato Negro, where the gluten free menu is longer than some gluten filled menus.
-While you’re perusing through your options, you can enjoy the chips and salsa as the chips are fried in a separate fryer.
+Not at El Gato Negro, where the gluten free menu is longer than some gluten-filled menus.
+While perusing your options, you can enjoy the chips and salsa as the chips are fried in a separate fryer.